wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 The second response path is method `handleGetSResp()`, which handles the response event from the lower level to an earlier `GetS`.
-This method simply transits the state of the directory to `S`, and only inserts new data into the data array opportunistically, meaing that this will happen only if the data entry already exists.
+This method simply transits the state of the directory to `S`, and only inserts new data into the data array opportunistically, meaning that this will happen only if the data entry already exists.
 In the full miss path of `GetS`, this will never happen, as the `GetS` is only sent to the lower level when there is a directory miss, in which case data must also not be present.